Compaq Deskpro

-The Compaq Deskpro is a line of business-oriented personal computers manufactured by Compaq, then discontinued after the merger with Hewlett-Packard.
+The Compaq Deskpro was manufactured by Compaq as a line of business-oriented desktop computers until replaced by the Evo brand in 2001, with the latter being originally produced up until Compaq merged with HP in 2002, making it (alongside other models at the time) the last computers sold by Compaq prior to the 2002 merger.
 Models were produced containing microprocessors from the 8086 up to the x86-based Intel Pentium 4.
+Compaq later merged with Hewlett-Packard in 2002, and subsequently the company began producing computers under the HP ProDesk brand, a product line that is still in use.

 History

 Deskpro (8086) and Deskpro 286

 The original Compaq Deskpro (released in 1984), available in several disk configurations, is an XT-class PC equipped with an 8 MHz 8086 CPU and Compaq's unique display hardware that combined Color Graphics Adapter graphics with high resolution Monochrome Display Adapter text.
 As a result, it was considerably faster than the original IBM PC, the XT and the AT, and had a much better quality text display compared to IBM PCs which were equipped with either the IBM Monochrome Display Adapter or Color Graphics Adapter cards.

 Its hardware and BIOS were claimed to be 100% compatible with the IBM PC, like the earlier Compaq Portable.
 This compatibility had given Compaq the lead over companies like Columbia Data Products, Dynalogic, Eagle Computer and Corona Data Systems.
 The latter two companies were threatened by IBM for BIOS copyright infringement, and settled out of court, agreeing to re-implement their BIOS.
-Compaq used a clean room design reverse-engineered BIOS, avoiding legal jeopardy.
+Compaq used a clean-room design with a reverse-engineered BIOS, avoiding legal jeopardy.

-In 1985, Compaq released the Deskpro 286, which looks quite similar to the IBM PC/AT.
+In 1985, Compaq released the Deskpro 286, their clone of the IBM PC/AT.